hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-Typing the following command to start serving the LLM downloaded in your local environment.
+Typing the following command to start serving the locally downloaded LLM model in your local environment.
 The option *--extensions openai * specifies to use the OpenAI extension to provide OpenAI format API.
 The options *--cpu* & *--load-in-4bit* to load model in 4-bit precision and use the model performed on a CPU to make predictions.
-This is more cost-effective for inference, and especially helpful in case you don’t have GPU installed in your environment.
+This is more cost-effective for inference, and especially it’s helpful in case you don’t have GPU installed in your environment.